 NACWA Stormwater Resources

 In the wake of the final Phase II Remand Rule in 2016, there has been a significant regulatory evolution within EPA’s NPDES permitting program for small MS4s.
-Given the regulatory uncertainty in the realm of MS4 permitting, and NACWA’s commitment to advancing robust stormwater programs, the Association has developed the MS4 Stormwater Permitting Guide that will aid all municipal stormwater managers—particularly in small and medium-sized communities—as they navigate the stormwater permitting process.
+Given the regulatory uncertainty in the realm of MS4 permitting, and NACWA’s commitment to advancing robust stormwater programs, the Association has developed an MS4 Stormwater Permitting Guide that will aid all municipal stormwater managers—particularly in small and medium-sized communities—as they navigate the stormwater permitting process.
 The MS4 Permitting Guide is also intended to assist expert stormwater professionals seeking to answer more advanced related stormwater questions.
 Download the MS4 Stormwater Permitting Guide today!

-NACWA also published a document in 2016 entitled, Navigating Litigation Floodwaters: Legal Considerations for Enacting, Implementing & Funding Stormwater Programs, which outlines current legal issues associated with user-fee funded, municipal, separate-storm-sewer-systems stormwater programs, and a summary of selected legal decisions and pending cases.
+NACWA also published a document in 2016, entitled Navigating Litigation Floodwaters: Legal Considerations for Enacting, Implementing & Funding Stormwater Programs, which outlines current legal issues associated with user-fee funded, municipal, separate-storm-sewer-systems stormwater programs, and a summary of selected legal decisions and pending cases.
 The goal of the publication is to provide greater analysis on the types of legal issues impacting stormwater funding programs – and provide an overview of trends that are emerging based on the outcomes of key cases – to inform and prepare utilities that are creating, implementing or defending a stormwater program, utility or fee.

 Join the National Stormwater Advocacy Network!

-The National Stormwater Advocacy Network (NSAN) is a coalition of stormwater professionals that regularly coordinate advocacy activities, exchange information, network and receive timely and concise updates on state and federal stormwater policies.
+The National Stormwater Advocacy Network (NSAN) is a coalition of state and local stormwater professionals that regularly coordinate advocacy activities, exchange information, network and receive timely and concise updates on state and federal stormwater policies.
 NSAN formed in 2015 when state and regional stormwater groups were looking to unite their voices at the national policy level.
 NACWA organized this grassroots coalition and provided the platform for quarterly meetings designed to provide feedback on, and ultimately influence, national stormwater policy.

 Participation in NSAN is free, and benefits include: